leraroy/postman-tests/README.md

 - Run the "tern-on-api" command

 #### To see reports without installation
-Go to this link to see [newman report](https://leraroy.github.io/postman-tests/)
+Go to this link to see [newman report](https://leraroy.github.io/postman-tests/) for petstore collection